robcarver17/pysystemtrade/docs/data.md

 ## Finished!

 That's it.
-You've got all the price and configuration data you need to start live trading, or run backtests using the database rather than .csv files.
+You've got all the price and configuration data you need to start live trading, or run backtests using the database rather than CSV files.
 The rest of the document goes into much more detail about how the data storage works in pysystemtrade.